Was Rahm Emanuel too cocky for Chicago?

-Unlike his predecessor, Mayor Richard M. Daley, Emanuel didn’t own a Teflon suit.
+Unlike his predecessor, Richard M. Daley, Emanuel didn’t own a Teflon suit.

 Everything that Daley did — from the Red Light Camera fiasco to the Great Chicago Flood — slid off his back like oil.